Jahanara Hai: Early life

-Jahanara was born in 1939 on 23rd December in Karachi, Pakistan.
+Jahanara was born on 23 December 1939 in Karachi, Pakistan.
 She completed her studies from University of Karachi.

 Career

-She started her acting career in 1960s.
+She started her acting career in 1964 before acting she used to do theatre and various stage dramas.
 She appeared in dramas on PTV.
 She is known for her roles in dramas Zard Mausam, Rishtay Kuch Adhooray Se, Mehndi, Aik Thi Misaal, Dil-e-Beqarar, Maikay Ki Yaad Na Aaye and Khalish, Mere Humdam.
 She also appeared in film Lala Begum.

 Personal life

 Jahanara is married to Farooq and has a son.